kubekj/FAC/README.md

   - Adjust the paths in `inference.py` file

 ### CelebA Dataset
-Download the [CelebA Dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) aligned and corpped dataset and store it in a folder above the FAC repository directory.
+Download the [CelebA Dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) aligned and cropped dataset and store it in a folder above the FAC repository directory.